Features topic

 Graphics

-- Fast 2D rendering with WebGL2.
+- Fast 2D rendering with automatic sprite batching

-- Texture loading & management (sprite sheets, filtering, mipmapping, wrapping).
+- Texture loading & management (sprite sheets, filtering, mipmapping, wrapping)

-- Blend modes (alpha, additive, multiply, etc.).
+- Blend modes (alpha, additive, multiply, etc.)

-- Draw primitives (points, lines, rects, ovals, polys).
+- Draw primitives (points, lines, rects, ovals, polys)

-- Bitmap fonts (with on the fly .ttf/.otf auto-atlas generation).
+- Bitmap fonts (with on the fly .ttf/.otf auto-atlas generation)

 -